 What is Mental health?

-Check-up on your mental health with the help of the Canadian Mental Health Association.
-These quizzes will help you to reflect on your strengths and identify areas where your level of mental health could be improved.
+These quizzes will help you identify your strengths and areas where your level of mental health could be improved.

 Resources to support your mental health

 - Anxiety Canada: An ever growing list of free online, self-help, and evidence-based resources on anxiety.

 - The Canadian Mental Health Association provides tips related to a wide variety of topics including stress and coping with loneliness.